 Is bread good for dogs?

 No, bread isn’t good for dogs.
-It is of no nutritional benefit to them, as they will get the right balance of everything they need from a high quality pet food.
-High-carbohydrate treats like bread can also lead to weight gain.
-Some dogs suffer from wheat allergies or intolerance, so if this is the case with your dog, be sure to avoid bread entirely.
+It contains no nutritional value for them and it’s full of carbohydrates too, so if you give too much bread to dogs it can cause them to gain weight.
+Additionally, your dog should get all the nutrition they need if they’re fed a complete and balanced diet of high-quality dog food.
+Some dogs also suffer from wheat allergies, so if this is the case with your dog, be sure to avoid bread entirely.

 Dogs can’t have uncooked bread dough

-Do not feed your dog uncooked bread dough, and if your dog has ingested any you should contact your vet straight away for advice.
-If you notice any of the following symptoms after your dog has eaten bread dough, contact your vet as an emergency:
+Do not feed your dog uncooked bread dough, and if your dog has ingested any and you notice any of the following symptoms after your dog has eaten bread dough, contact your vet immediately:

 How can I feed my dog bread?

 Our advice would be to avoid feeding your dog bread.
-If you chose to give your dog bread, only feed in small quantities as a treat.
-Remember that some bread contains ingredients which can be hazardous.
-Instead, opt to feed healthy dog treats such as cooked lean meat.
+While it’s fine in small doses as a snack, it offers no benefit to your dog and in some cases, bread contains ingredients which can be hazardous.
+Instead, opt to feed healthy dog treats such as fresh vegetables and cooked lean meat instead.